 Annual Salmon Migration

 Anglers take note, be it the full moon, rain, advent of cooler nights, or any other cause – something incredible triggers this spectacular natural phenomenon to occur in Port Hope.
-Every August through to early October, thousands of Atlantic salmon migrate up the Ganaraska River from Lake Ontario to spawn.
+Every August through to early October, thousands of salmon migrate up the Ganaraska River from Lake Ontario to spawn.

 Tourists flock to the area to photograph and watch the fish as they jump and fight against the river’s current to climb to the top.
 A man-made fish ladder allows visitors a close-up look at the salmon as they tirelessly swim up the Ganaraska.
 Planning a day off in late summer or early fall?
 Don’t miss the Port Hope salmon migration in action.